MCP Server For Business: Why Does Your Company Need It

 The AI queries your CRM and analytics platform, compares the segments, and identifies patterns you can act on.

-This doesn't replace your marketing tools.
-It gives your team a smarter interface to work with them, without learning new software or switching between tabs.
+MCP gives your team a smarter interface to work with their existing tools, without learning new software or switching between tabs.

 Real Use Cases: Sales